iostreamer-X/gsm_simulator/README.md

 ##Output

 The output is gsm packets.
-You can receive them using socket.io client.
+You can receive them using websocket client.
-The channel is 'futurelabs'.
-So, something like
-`socket.on('futurelabs', (data)-> console.log data)`
-would give you the generated gsm packets.
+Install `sudo pip install websocket-client`.
+Run `python client.py` to test.